-- Grease a 9x9** square baking pan or 8×11 rectangle baking pan**.
+- Grease a 9×9 square baking pan or 8×11 rectangle baking pan**.
 Pour the batter into the pan and smooth the top.
 Make topping.

 - Combine butter, sugar, flour, and almond extract.
 Use a fork to stir and mash the butter into the dry ingredients.
 Add the sliced almonds and mix until combined.
 Sprinkle the topping over the top of the cake batter.
 Bake for 30-40 minutes (begin checking at 30 minutes, see note), until a toothpick inserted into the center comes out clean.
 Place the cake pan on a wire rack to cool.

 - Whisk all icing ingredients.
 Adjust the consistency as necessary by adding more powdered sugar or milk.
 Drizzle over the top of the cake.